 Ciswe the orangutan sits on the edge of the rain-soaked boardwalk, her back stooped in despair, and her fingers wrapped around her feet, ready to rock back and forth – a self-soothing habit usually reserved for those under stress.

 ‘She’s an orangutan in mourning,’ our Tanjung Puting National Park forest guide explains.
 ‘Ciswe is 35 and she’s just had a miscarriage.
 She won’t be able to have babies again.’
 As if aware of being the focus of attention, Ciswe swivels to face her sympathetic audience, deliberating whether to carry on pulling on the heartstrings or move onto the purse strings.

 She decides on the latter, uncoiling her 50kg weight out of a sitting position and onto all fours to begin a dignified yet determined knuckle walk towards our group.
-The guides pick up the pace, ushering us along the jungle footpath towards our awaiting river boats, explaining that although Ciswe may be in the depths of orangutan despair, this middle-aged primate also has a reputation for a spot of daylight robbery.
+Our guide urges us to pick up pace, ushering the ramshackle group along the jungle footpath towards our awaiting klotok river boats, explaining that although Ciswe may be in the depths of orangutan despair, this middle-aged primate also has a reputation for a spot of daylight robbery.